-As of December 31, 2020, we had U.S. federal and state net operating loss carryforwards ("NOLs") of approximately \$0.7 billion and \$2.1 billion, respectively, which begin expiring in varying amounts in 2028 and 2024, respectively, if unused.
-Our U.S. federal and certain state NOLs generated in tax years beginning after December 31, 2017 total approximately \$1.1 billion and \$176.3 million, respectively, have indefinite carryover periods, and do not expire.
-Under Sections 382 and 383 of the Code, if a corporation undergoes an "ownership change," the corporation's ability to use its pre-change NOLs and other pre-change tax assets, such as tax credits, to offset its post-change income and taxes may be limited.
-In general, an "ownership change" occurs if there is a cumulative change in our ownership by "5% shareholders" that exceeds 50 percentage points over a rolling three-year period.
+As of December 31, 2021, we had U.S. federal and state net operating loss carryforwards ("NOLs") of approximately \$720.7 million and \$2.3 billion, respectively, which begin expiring in varying amounts in 2028 and 2024, respectively, if unused.
+Our U.S. federal and certain state NOLs generated in tax years beginning after December 31, 2017 total approximately \$1.4 billion and \$198.7 million, respectively, have indefinite carryover periods, and do not expire.
+Under Sections 382 and 383 of the Code, if a corporation undergoes an "ownership change," the corporation's ability to use its pre-change NOLs and other pre-change in our ownership by "5% stockholders" that exceeds 50 percentage points over a rolling three-year period.
 Similar rules may apply under state tax laws.
 Additionally, states may impose other limitations on the use of NOLs and tax credit carryforwards.
-For example, California has recently imposed other limitations on the use of NOLs and other tax assets could adversely impact our business, financial condition, and results of operations.
-We have performed an analysis to determine whether an ownership change under Section 382 of the Code had occurred and determined that only Vivint Solar, Inc. underwent an ownership change as of October 8, 2020.
+For example, California has recently imposed other limitations on the use of NOLs and imited the use of certain tax credits for taxable years beginning in 2020 through 2022.
+Any such limitations on our ability to use our NOLs and other tax assets could adversely impact our business, financial condition, and results of operations.
+We have performed an analysis to determine whether an ownership change under Section 382 of the Code had occurred and determined no ownership changes were identified as of December 31, 2021.
+Vivint Solar, Inc. underwent an ownership change as of October 8, 2020.